 Politicians "Against" PP Funding Give Record Funds to Abortion

-Lesson from Presidential History: Former president George W. Bush claimed to be against tax funding of abortion yet the Bush administration increased funding to Planned Parenthood by nearly a billion tax dollars over and above what Bill Clinton had been able to give them, and this was true even though for four years Bush and the Republicans had a historic monopoly on power with the trifecta of Republican control over the executive branch, and the legislative branch, and the U.S. Supreme Court.
+Lesson from Presidential History: Former president George W. Bush claimed to be against tax funding of abortion yet the Bush administration increased funding to Planned Parenthood by nearly a billion tax dollars over and above what Bill Clinton had been able to give them, and this was true even though (like the first two years of the Trump administration) for four years Bush and the Republicans had a historic monopoly on power with the trifecta of Republican control over the executive branch, and the legislative branch, and the U.S. Supreme Court.
 And G. W. Bush gave Planned Parenthood all that money even though it is fungible, and even though in a typical year 98% of Planned Parenthood's pregnancy "services" consist of abortion.
 Related: And like father, like brother: Just like Roe v.
 Wade was a Republican ruling, written by Republican Justice Harry Blackmun and passed by a Republican majority, so too, Republican George H.W.
 Bush initiated Title X funding which as of 2016 has given about ten billion dollars to Planned Parenthood.
 And until he started running for president, Jeb Bush sat on the board of a foundation that gave tens of millions of dollars to Planned Parenthood.

 * American Right To Life's Blockbuster Documentary: Watch ARTL's groundbreaking Focus on the Strategy.
 Learn how to do your part to restore the pro-life movement and to end America's "legalized" child killing.
 Focus has cameo appearances from Notre Dame law professor Charles Rice, Ambassador Alan Keyes, a Columbine dad, Life Dynamic's Mark Crutcher, American Life League president Judie Brown, and founding board member of Nat'l RTL and Americans United for Life John Archibold.